Rechard16/Cat-Dog-Classifier/README.md

 ## Introduction

 Through image recognition of the image dataset, we hope to use Convolution Neural Network (CNN) to classify images into 'cat' and 'rabbit' categories.
-In our project, we used CNN network.
-We also applied the HOG model to the code.